kernelci/lava-docker/README.md

     bind_dev:			Bind /dev from host to slave.
 This is needed when using some HID PDU
     use_nfs:			Does the LAVA dispatcher will run NFS jobs
     arch:			The arch of the worker (if not x86_64), only accept arm64
+    lava-coordinator:		Does the slave should ran a lava-coordinator
     expose_ser2net:		Do ser2net ports need to be available on host
     expose_ports:		Expose port p1 on the host to p2 on the worker slave.
       - p1:p2